Shreshta001/aps_portfolio.github.io/README.md

 ---

 ## 🚀 Google’s Universe of Services
-> (A curated, condensed, and clean list of Google’s major offerings 🔥)
+> (A  condensed and clean list of Google’s major offerings 🔥)

 | 🌍 **Category**              | 🚀 **Top Services**                                                                                      |
 |-----------------------------|--------------------------------------------------------------------------------------------------------|